notlibrary/prng_xrp/README.md

 Not thread-safe

-Again there is no such thing as partially crypto secure PRNG so you should pay attention to small details every time to keep it crypto secure
+Again there is no such thing as partially crypto secure PRNG so you should pay attention to small details and question everything every time to keep it crypto secure

 I wrote it long ago as STEM student now I publish whole algorithm (because I think it can interest you) and quit.
 Not going to maintain it anymore.